Kanchenjunga North Base Camp Trek-18 days

 • Government-registered first-aid-trained professional local guide who speaks English

-• Bhadrapur -Taplejung - Sekathum and Sekathum - Taplejung to Bhadrapur by local jeep
+• Bhadrapur -Taplejung - Sekathum and Sekathum - Taplejung to Bhadrapur by Local Jeep or Bus

 • Staff insurance, meals, accommodation, equipment, transportation, etc.